Turning Point of Tampa Addiction Treatment Tampa Florida

 The Danger of Unrealistic Expectations

-Unrealistic expectations are often unfulfilled, which may cause you to give up, deciding it is too difficult to remain sober.
+Expectations that are unrealistic are often unfulfilled, which may cause you to give up, deciding it is too difficult to remain sober.
 Building strong, long-term sobriety takes a lot of work.
 If you expect the journey to be easy now that you have completed a rehabilitation program, you are setting yourself up for failure.

-Set Realistic Goals
+Set Realistic New Year’s Resolutions

 Develop a recovery plan that lists your goals for the next year, as well as the specific steps you will take to keep on track.